 Revenue from custom machine-building is recognized on a percentage of completion method of accounting for contracts.
 Under such contracts, revenue is recognized based on the ratio of total costs incurred to date to overall estimated costs.
 Provisions for estimated losses on contracts are recognized when identified.
+There was no revenue from custom machine-building during the year ended September 30, 2011 and \$12 during the year ended September 30, 2010.

-Deferred revenue represents revenues collected but not earned as of September 30, 2009.
+Deferred revenue represents revenues collected but not earned as of September 30, 2011.

-For the three month period ended September 30, 2009, total revenue increased by 119.4% to \$1,435 from \$654 for the quarter ended September 30, 2008.
-The increase in total revenue primarily resulted from an increase in large format batteries and licensing revenue.
+For the three month period ended September 30, 2011, total revenue increased by 49.6% to \$2,597 from \$1,736 for the quarter ended September 30, 2010.
+The increase in total revenue primarily resulted from an increase in revenue from work related to large format batteries, consisting primarily of work related to the RAM PHEV and the Chrysler Town and Country PHEV programs.